 Trip Logistics Paradise Meadows Mount Rainier

 Location, location, location.
 It’s all about location, and Mount Rainier National park is no different.
-Generally you’ll have time to photograph only one location during morning or evening golden hour.
+Generally, you’ll have time to photograph only one location during the morning or evening golden hour.
 By the time you can reach the next spot the light will most likely have faded until the evening or next morning.
 And remember this isn’t a race or contest, slow down and appreciate where you are!

 Essential Tip #3: Set your alarm and get used to rising very early.
-Absolutely nothing is worse than planning on being at a certain spot before sunrise than being late because of hitting the snooze alarm one last time, and then having a long drive ahead.
+Absolutely nothing is worse than planning on being at a certain spot before sunrise than being late because of hitting the snooze alarm one last time and then having a long drive ahead.
 Stopped for speeding, or worse, hitting a moose in the dark during your haste?
 Ughh!